savakazakov/grid-without-squares/README.md

 You can try and compute the optimal solutions for N = {1, 2, 3}.
 N = 3 would probably require a couple of seconds.
 But as soon as you go to N = 4 things get pretty hard to simulate in your head.

-I've had a go with the problem but it is traitorously simply stated.
-In fact it is a fairly tough problem.
+I've had a go with the problem, but it is traitorously simply stated.
+In fact, it is a fairly tough problem.
 I've recently moved my solution to this repository and the history is no lost.
 With that I've slightly rephrased the original question: